 I’ve talked to many folks who are well on their way to leaving the workforce early.
-But there’s a new wave of younger workers who are taking early retirement to a whole new level.
+But there’s a new wave of younger workers who are trying to take early retirement to a whole new level.
 They’re on a mission to blaze a new path toward retirement as part of the F.I.R.E. movement.

 They believe it’s possible to retire sometime in their 30s or 40s.
 You read that right!
 But how?
 Is it actually realistic to retire at age 45?
 Or even 35?
-Let’s take a closer look at the F.I.R.E. movement, see how people do it, and find out whether or not it’s right for you.
+Let’s take a closer look at the F.I.R.E. movement and find out whether or not it’s right for you.

 So What Is the F.I.R.E.
 Movement?

 F.I.R.E. stands for “Financial Independence, Retire Early.”
 The goal is to save and invest very aggressively—somewhere between 50–75% of your income—so you can retire sometime in your 30s or 40s.

 That’s right: You need to save at least half your income.